rootdown001/notes/react.md

 # JSX Code

-1. Can't be run in the browser - gets converted to a different syntax of just plain javascript code. for example...
+1. Can't be run in the browser - gets converted to a different syntax of just plain javascript code.
+For example...

 ```jsx
 import React from "react";